2017年11月22日 11 22, 2017 EVENT REPORT TALK workshops

 It was also mentioned that in Australia, the government is trying to promote such change by promoting exchange of experiences between academia and industry.
 Moreover, the tendency in Australia of research being considered more highly than teaching was mentioned as well.

 Besides, another example of a recent government involvement in academia was that of the Indonesian government where it declared all its universities to climb 10 places in ranking in the next four years, by funding 5,000 PhD scholarships.

-Next, we were asked to discuss about what change in our educational institute we see change?
+Next, we were asked to discuss what change we see in our educational institute.
 One of the changes shared was that in Japan, the government is trying to increase the number of PhD students to go onto non-academic areas; however, apart from the science majors, the number of such places is not enough, and there exists, in fact, a mismatch between the government’s policy and the positions available for non-science PhD students.
-Prof. Arvanitakis mentioned that in his university, they do courses to introduce students to various funding sources and information, and if such changes were to happen, he stated that specific strategy is indeed needed.
+Prof. Arvanitakis mentioned that in his university, they do courses to introduce students to various funding sources and information, and if such changes were to happen, he stated that a specific strategy was indeed needed.

 →Write your “Out of Office” email effectively.
 (An excellent example on the powerpoint.)